 Update, April 16, 4:26 p.m.
 ET: MITRE issued a statement today saying it “identified incremental funding to keep the programs operational.
 We appreciate the overwhelming support for these programs that have been expressed by the global cyber community, industry and government over the last 24 hours.
 The government continues to make considerable efforts to support MITRE’s role in the program and MITRE remains committed to CVE and CWE as global resources.”

-As both a parent and a professional, I put together a few things you can do to protect your smartphone from hacks so that you can keep your personal and work life safe:
+Once you’ve resolved an attack, the next step is to prevent phone hacking from happening again.
+Think of it as strengthening your digital front door.
+As both a parent and professional, I have put together a few things you can do to protect your smartphone from future hacks, so that you can keep your personal and work life safe:

-First up, the basics.
-Locking your phone with facial ID, a fingerprint, pattern or a pin is your most basic form of protection, particularly in the event of loss or theft.
+Locking your phone with facial ID, a fingerprint, a pattern, or a PIN is your most basic form of protection, particularly in the event of loss or theft.
 (Your options will vary depending on the device, operating system, and manufacturer.)
 Take it a step further for even more protection.
-Secure the accounts on your phone with strong passwords and use two-factor authentication on the apps that offer it, which doubles your line of defense.
+Secure the accounts on your phone with strong passwords and use two-factor authentication on the apps that offer it.

-Or, put another way, don’t hop onto public Wi-Fi networks without protection.
-A VPN masks your connection from hackers allowing you to connect privately when you are on unsecure public networks at airports, cafes, hotels, and the like.
-With a VPN connection, you’ll know that your sensitive data, documents, and activities you do are protected from snooping, which is definitely a great feeling given the amount of personal and professional business we manage with our smartphones.
+Don’t hop onto public Wi-Fi networks without protection.
+A virtual private network (VPN) masks your connection from hackers, allowing you to browse privately on unsecure public networks at airports, cafes, hotels, and the like.
+With a VPN connection, your sensitive data, documents, and activities are protected from snooping.
+It’s definitely a great feeling given the amount of personal and professional business we manage with our smartphones.

 Both Google Play and Apple’s App Store have measures in place to help prevent potentially dangerous apps from making it into their stores.
-Malicious apps are often found outside of the app stores, which can run in the background and compromise your personal data like passwords, credit card numbers, and more—practically everything that you keep on your phone.
-Further, when you are in the app stores, look closely at the descriptions and reviews for apps before you download them.
-Malicious apps and counterfeits can still find their way into stores, and here are a few ways you can keep those bad apps from getting onto your phone.
+Malicious apps are often found outside of the app stores, which can run in the background and compromise your personal data such as passwords, credit card numbers, and more—practically everything that you keep on your phone.
+Further, when you are in the app stores, look closely at the descriptions and reviews for apps before you download them as malicious apps and counterfeits can still find their way into stores.

 Backing up your phone is always a good idea for two reasons: